Parliamentary vote to select Thailand PM postponed - media | Politics

 - Thailand

-The speaker of Thailand's parliament has postponed a bicameral vote to select the country's next prime minister, local media reported on Tuesday, as a political deadlock drags on more than two months after a May general election.
+The speaker of Thailand's parliament postponed on Tuesday a vote for the next prime minister by the two houses of the legislature, media reported, as a political deadlock drags on more than two months after a May general election.

-The vote was scheduled to be held on July 27 following two previous attempts by the leader of the election-winning Move Forward Party, Pita Limjaroenrat, that were blocked by conservative and nominated lawmakers.
-The populist Pheu Thai Party, which emerged as the second most popular party in the May election, was expected to nominate its own candidate for premier this week, as part of an eight-party alliance that includes Move Forward.
+The vote was scheduled for Thursday following two unsuccessful attempts by the leader of the election-winning Move Forward Party, Pita Limjaroenrat, to become prime minister because of the opposition of conservatives and nominated lawmakers to his party's liberal agenda.
+"There will be no meeting on the 27th," house speaker Wan Muhamad Noor Matha told The Reporters news website in an interview.

+"I will inform later when the next vote will be."
+Voters rejected nearly 10 years of rule by the military and a military-backed government in the May election with Move Forward winning the most seats.
+Another opponent of military rule, the populist Pheu Thai party, came second.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)